bitquery/streaming-data-platform-docs/docs/examples/mempool/mempool-api.md

 # Examples of Mempool API

+In this section we will look at some examples of how to write mempool queries to extract the necessary data from broadcasted transactions.
+To read more about how we offer mempool data, read the introduction [here](/docs/subscriptions/mempool-subscriptions.md)

 ## Simulating Pending Transactions

 The below query retrieves information about in-flight transactions, helping you simulate the most recent state.
 It is a way to see if they will succeed without sending them on-chain.
 The `Success` field tells you if your mempool tranaction is successful and `FaultError` and `FaultError` indicate otherwise.